jlainezs/course_golangproglang/009/0022/readme.md

-# Delete a file from command line
+# Clone a repo

+- Clone a repository: git clone git@github.com:jlainezs/crispy-chainsaw.git

 Nothing to do...